pegaltier/awesome-utils-dev/utils-coding/utils-ai.md

 ## VIDEOS

+-   <https://youtu.be/xCd9ykretlg> 26/05 Hard truths about building in the AI era | Keith Rabois (Khosla Ventures)
 -   <https://youtu.be/WNru_PFycT8> 26/05 This Tool Fixes AI Coding at Scale with 70x Fewer Tokens (Graphify)
 -   <https://youtu.be/NHfzXWAP6Xw> 26/05 Agentic Engineering Explained: Why Vibe Coding Is Over
 -   <https://youtu.be/iHjlRB93okg> 26/05 Spec-Driven Development: Hype or the Future of AI Coding?